emm218/scritches/README.md

 ## Features Todo

-- get scrobbling from internet radio working (ID doesn't change on song change)
-    - probably not practical, lots of internet stations don't emit their metadata properly so I can't even test
-- password protected MPD and MPD over unix socket
-- use MPD client to client to enable loving tracks
+- use MPD client to client messages to enable loving tracks